Vista Outdoor: 2018 boycott

-As part of the 2018 NRA boycott, activists asked retailers to stop selling all Vista Outdoor products over the company's support of the National Rifle Association and manufacturing of assault weapons.
+As part of the 2018 NRA boycott, activists asked retailers to stop selling all Vista Outdoor products over the company's support of the National Rifle Association of America and manufacturing of assault weapons.
 Some bicycle shops in Oregon stopped selling Vista Outdoor products.
 Some cancelled orders or returned stock.

 Mountain Equipment Co-op (MEC), with 22 stores across Canada, was pressured by their members to stop selling Vista Outdoor products because it supports the NRA.
 MEC carries camping and bike gear from Vista Outdoor.
 MEC stopped orders from Vista Outdoor.

 Recreational Equipment, Inc. (REI) stopped ordering Vista Outdoor products due to Vista's lack of action on reducing gun violence.
 REI lifted its ban on Vista Outdoor products and started carrying them again in September 2019.
 REI is one of Vista Outdoor's largest customers.

 Running Room, a 122-store Canadian chain, canceled pending orders and stopped buying CamelBak products but sold remaining stock.
 They cited customer support for dropping the brand and said their health and fitness focus was incompatible with guns.